Arkansas governor seeks fix of religion bill seen as targeting gays

 “I fail to see why the bill needs to be amended.
 It’s been thoroughly vetted,” he said.

-While Wal-Mart has pushed for a veto, Jim Walton, one of the world’s wealthiest people and a member of the Walton family who own a majority of Wal-Mart’s stock, have made contributions to the Council, public records show.
+While Wal-Mart has pushed for a veto, Jim Walton, one of the world’s wealthiest people and a member of the Walton family who own most of Wal-Mart’s stock, have made contributions to the Council, public records show.

-According to the National Institute on Money in State Politics, Walton family members have contributed $12,000 to Hutchinson and $75,000 to the Council since 2004.

-Additional reporting by David Bailey in Minneapolis, Suzannah Gonzales in Chicago and Lawrence Hurley in Washington, D.C.; Writing by Fiona Ortiz and Jon Herskovitz; Editing by James Dalgleish